Safety-Critical Control with Input Delay in Dynamic Environment: Safety of Systems with Input Delay

 cf.~(\ref{eq:ACC_safety_delay}).
 Besides, it can be shown that replacing $\bar{a}$ with $a_{\rm min}$ in~(\ref{eq:ACC_safety_delay_robust}) also implies~(\ref{eq:safety_condition_delay_environment}).
 This provides a problem-specific bound that is less conservative than~(\ref{eq:ACC_safety_delay_robust}) if ${a_{\rm min}<a_{\rm max}}$.

-The blue curve in Fig.~\ref{fig:ACC_delay} shows simulation results for ${a_{\rm min} = a_{\rm max} = 2.5\,{\rm m/s^2}}$ using controller~(\ref{eq:QP_delay_environment}) with the robustified constraint~(\ref{eq:ACC_safety_delay_robust}).
-By Theorem~\ref{thm:safety_environment}, the controller ensures safety even in the presence of the input delay, in a dynamic, uncertain environment.
-The price of robustness is slight conservatism: the system does not exactly get to the boundary of the safe set but keeps a small distance, since the controller considers the $2.5\,{\rm m/s^2}$ braking limit as opposed to the actual $2\,{\rm m/s^2}$ braking over the ${1\,{\rm s}}$ delay interval. \end{exmp}
+The blue curve in Fig.~\ref{fig:ACC_delay} shows simulation results for controller~(\ref{eq:QP_delay_environment}) with the robustified constraint~(\ref{eq:ACC_safety_delay_robust}) and $a_{\rm min} = a_{\rm max} = 2.5\,{\rm m/s^2}$.
+By Theorem~\ref{thm:safety_environment}, the controller ensures safety even with input delay, in a dynamic, uncertain environment.
+The price of robustness is slight conservatism: the system does not reach the safe set boundary but keeps a small distance, since the controller uses the $2.5\,{\rm m/s^2}$ braking limit instead of the actual $2\,{\rm m/s^2}$ braking over the ${1\,{\rm s}}$ delay interval. \end{exmp}